-18.3.2 Sewage Disposal
+15.3.2 Sewage Disposal

-At the Seabee mine, sewage is treated in the mill and discharged with the tailings to either the East Lake tailings management facility (East Lake TMF) or Triangle Lake tailings management facility (Triangle Lake TMF).
+At the Seabee mine, sewage is treated in the mill and discharged with the tailings to either the East Lake tailings management facility (TMF) or Triangle Lake TMF.

 The septic system at the Santoy mine is a mound system, which is pumped every second day by a vacuum truck to prevent leakage from the system.